 Article 11(6) TUI states that, at the border, “those who intend to lodge an asylum application or foreigners who intend to stay in Italy for over three months” have the right to be informed about the provisions on immigration and asylum law by specific services at the borders run by NGOs.
 These services, located at official border-crossing points, include social counselling, interpretation, assistance with accommodation, contact with local authorities and services, production and distribution of information on specific asylum issues.

 In spite of the relevance of the assistance provided, it is worth highlighting that, since 2008, this kind of service has been assigned on the basis of calls for proposals.
 The main criterion applied to assign these services to NGOs is the price of the service, with a consequent impact on the quality and effectiveness of the assistance provided due to the reduction of resources invested, in contrast with the legislative provisions which aim to provide at least immediate assistance to potential asylum seekers.
-UNHCR and IOM continue to monitor the access of foreigners to the relevant procedures and the initial reception of asylum seekers and migrants in the framework of their mandates.
+UNHCR and IOM continues to monitor the access of foreigners to the relevant procedures and the initial reception of asylum seekers and migrants in the framework of their mandates.
 The activities are funded under the Asylum, Migration and Integration Fund (AMIF), while from 2020 UNHCR funded them with its own resources.